 Communicating with middle school students can be… challenging.
-They don’t want to answer questions in class because looking smart is SOOOO totally not cool.
+They don’t want to answer questions in class because looking smart is not exactly considered “cool”.
 They do however, want to communicate with their classmates.
 They don’t want to ask questions in class because they don’t want to appear as though they aren’t smart (even though smart isn’t cool).
 They don’t want you to praise them in front of their peers because they most certainly are not the teacher’s pet.

 Eliminating verbal communication from parts of your daily routine will help with classroom management, time management and student participation.